Maureen Flavin Sweeney: Second World War

-After the outbreak of the Second World War, the station, important as one of the first to warn of approaching westerly weather systems, was asked to make hourly weather reports.
-The Allied forces planned Operation Overlord, an invasion of German-occupied France, for June 1944.
-In the approach to this the Blacksod weather station was asked to make more detailed measurements.
+After the outbreak of the Second World War, known as The Emergency in Ireland, the Irish government agreed to give the British weather reports from the station at Blacksod Lighthouse.
+This was important data as it was one of the first stations on Ireland's Atlantic coast that could warn of approaching westerly weather systems.
+Weather observers were sometimes required to take hourly weather readings.
+As the date in June 1944 approached for the planned Allied invasion of German-occupied France (Operation Overlord), the observers at Blacksod weather station were asked to make detailed hourly measurements.

 On 3 June 1944, her 21st birthday, Flavin Sweeney got up at 1 am Double British Summer Time, to make the hourly reading.
 The station instruments showed a slight drop in air pressure, a 7 mph wind from the south-west and a slight drizzle.
 The drop in pressure was the first indication of an incoming severe storm that could make hazardous conditions for any crossing of the English Channel.
 Flavin Sweeney woke Ted Sweeney, the postmistress' son, to confirm the readings as he was more experienced with the instruments (Margaret and her daughter Frances also made readings at other times during the war).
 Ted Sweeney confirmed Flavin Sweeney's readings and the report was sent on to Britain.
 Measurements made over the following reports from 2 am to 7 am showed a continuing drop in pressure, with a steady wind and worsening rain.
 These conditions were confirmed by nearby stations.

 Royal Air Force officer James Stagg was the chief meteorologist to General Dwight D. Eisenhower, Supreme Allied Commander of the Allied Expeditionary Force (SHAEF).
 At around 11 am Stagg had his office call the Blacksod post office direct to confirm their readings, bypassing the usual liaison office at Dublin.
 As a result of the weather reports Eisenhower agreed to a postponement of the invasion by 24 hours, from 5 to 6 June, potentially saving lives from stormy waters.